fantastic001/phd/rm/overview.md

 # Conclusion

 This paper presents a systematic review of graph embedding techniques with applications in software engineering.
 The review highlights the state-of-the-art methods, their effectiveness in various software engineering tasks, and the challenges that need to be addressed for further advancements in this field.
-The findings suggest that graph embeddings have the potential to significantly improve the performance of machine learning models in software engineering tasks, such as bug prediction, code recommendation, and vulnerability detection.
-However, there are still several challenges that need to be addressed, including scalability, interpretability, and the need for more comprehensive datasets and benchmarks.
+The findings suggest that graph embeddings have the potential to significantly improve the software analysis and process improvements.
+However, there are still several challenges that need to be addressed, including scalability, adaptability to dynamic changes, and the need for more comprehensive datasets and benchmarks.

 # References